Get more from your Personal Home Manager . . .

 Refrigerator Tips for Saving Energy & Food SafetyYour refrigerator is the fourth largest consumer of energy in most homes.
 This article and video gives you tips that will help you to reduce your refrigerator's energy use, and will also help you to protect the food safety and health of your family. more ▶

-Freezer Best PracticesYour freezer is one of the largest energy consumers in your home, and it plays an important role in your family's food health.
-Here are the best ways for organizing your freezer, preparing items for storage, and doing the proper routine maintenance. more ▶
+Freezer Best PracticesYour freezer is one of the largest energy consumers in your home and plays an important role in your family's food health.
+This article provides a best-practices guide for using and maintaining your freezer. more ▶

 Secrets of Microwave CookingDid you know that salt absorbs microwave radiation more than food does, and you should salt your food after cooking?
 This article gives you 66 tips for the best ways to cook using your microwave. more ▶